 In Tajikistan, increased pressure on independent newspapers, including a ban on printing that was imposed on some of the most prominent publications, was widely considered to be connected to the parliamentary polls scheduled for February 2005.
-Several international NGOs came under government pressure that resembled the early stages of the campaign in Uzbekistan.
+Several international NGOs came under government pressure that

+The perceived unfairness of Kyrgyzstan's parliamentary elections in February 2005 sparked popular unrest that led to the flight and eventual resignation of President Askar Akayev. resembled the early stages of the campaign in Uzbekistan.
 While Kyrgyzstan, with both a Russian military base and a U.S. base, seems to be trying to straddle the geopolitical divide, Tajikistan is a firm ally of Russia and recently agreed to a permanent base for Russian troops.
 In addition to military cooperation, the issue of labor migration continued to dominate Russo-